 Gable front house

-A gable front house, also known as a gable front house or front gable house, is a vernacular (or “folk”) house type in which the gable is facing the street or entrance side of the house.
+A gable front house, also known as a front gable house, is a vernacular (or “folk”) house type in which the gable is facing the street or entrance side of the house.
 Many gablefront houses contain front porches.

 - Example: I really like a gable front house.